Judds asks court to seal report of death investigation

 AP Entertainment Writer

 NASHVILLE, Tenn.
-(AP) — The family of country singer Naomi Judd filed a court petition Friday to seal police reports and recordings made during the investigation into her death.
+(AP) — The family of country singer Naomi Judd filed an amended court petition Friday to seal police reports and recordings made during the investigation into her death.

-The petition was filed on behalf of her husband Larry Strickland and her daughters Ashley and Wynonna Judd.
+The petition was filed on behalf of the singer’s husband Larry Strickland and her daughters Ashley and Wynonna Judd and was a more detailed follow-up to an earlier request made by the family last week.
 A representative provided it to The Associated Press with the family’s permission.

-The court filing also included details about how Ashley Judd found her mother alive after she shot herself.
-Ashley stayed by her mother’s side for 30 minutes until help arrived.
+The court filing on Friday also included details about how Ashley Judd found her mother alive after she shot herself.
+Ashley stayed by her mother’s side, waiting for 30 minutes until help arrived.

-The petition asks the court to prohibit the Williamson County Sheriff’s Office from releasing the records for several reasons, including that the disclosure would include her medical records and that the family has a right to privacy.
+The petition asks the court to prohibit the Williamson County Sheriff’s Office from releasing the records for several reasons, among them that the disclosure would include her medical records and that the family has a right to privacy.

-Tennessee public records law generally allows local law enforcement records to be released, but police have the discretion to hold records while an investigation is ongoing.
-Once an investigation is closed, that exemption no longer applies.

-Strickland and Ashley Judd both submitted statements outlining their concerns about the records.
-Strickland said in the court filing that he was unaware that his interviews with law enforcement were being recorded and that he shared personal and private information to assist in the investigation.
+Strickland, Wynonna and Ashley Judd submitted statements outlining their concerns about the records.
+Strickland said in the court filing that he was unaware that his interviews with law enforcement were being recorded, adding that he shared personal and private information to assist in the investigation.

 The petition said that media outlets in Tennessee had already filed public records requests in her case.

-Judd’s death the day before she was due to be inducted into the Country Music Hall of Fame has garnered intense national media attention on the cause of her death, but also on the filing of estate and will paperwork.
+Judd’s death the day before she was due to be inducted into the Country Music Hall of Fame has garnered intense national media attention surrounding the cause of her death, but also the filing of estate and will paperwork.

-A statement from the family said that misinformation about the Judds was being spread and they wanted to state the facts, while also protecting their grieving process.
+A family statement said that misinformation about the Judds was being spread and they wanted to state the facts, while also protecting their privacy amid the grieving process.

-“Our family continues to grieve together privately, in unity and community, recognizing our mother’s beauty and talents as a gift to the world,” the family statement said.
+“Our family continues to grieve together privately, in unity and community, recognizing our mother’s beauty and talents as a gift to the world,” the statement said.
 “There has been misinformation circulated as we continue to mourn and we lament that.
 We ask news organizations only to cover facts.
-And as we recognize other families struggling as a loved one faces mental health crises, we encourage them to seek help through NAMI: The National Alliance on Mental Illness available 24 hours a day at 800-950-6264.”
+And as we recognize other families struggling as a loved one faces mental health crises, we encourage them to seek help through NAMI: The National Alliance on Mental Illness at 800-950-6264 or call 988 available 24 hours a day .”

 The Judds released six studio albums and an EP between 1984 and 1991 and won nine Country Music Association Awards and seven from the Academy of Country Music.
 They earned a total of five Grammy Awards together on hits like “Why Not Me” and “Give A Little Love,” and Naomi earned a sixth Grammy for writing “Love Can Build a Bridge.”